 Not surprisingly, the matching of client needs to host availability is done using smart contracts.
 So, the matchmaking algorithm on the iExec platform will take network resource requests and match them with providers as appropriate.
 The program looks at each task and decides which computing resource is necessary to run the program.
 Once the match is made it moves on to the next task, and so on and so on.

 To ensure that users receive the resources they request iExec utilizes a Proof-of-Contribution (PoC) consensus algorithm.
-This is how computational power is provisioned for users, and how providers are then compensated with RLC tokens.
+This is how computational power is the protocol used by iExec for consensus over off-chain computing.

 Each Piece of iExec’s Platform Puzzle